 While sudden deaths of loved ones can occur, there are certain activities that lead to untimely deaths more than others.
 Negligent actions can make activities that are already dangerous more dire.
 When negligent actions and dangerous activities occur, the results can be catastrophic.

 Automotive accidents are a leading cause of wrongful deaths in the United States.
-Accidents involving cars, motorcycles and trucks are frequent contributors to wrongful deaths.
+Car accidents, motorcycle accidents and truck accidents are frequent contributors to wrongful deaths.
 Accidents involving automotive vehicles result in more than 38,000 deaths per year.

 An already dangerous activity like operating an automotive vehicle can become even more dangerous when an individual is operating an automobile in unsafe or negligent conditions.
 Some of these conditions include: